Belarus

 • Alcohol & Smoking:

-• Cultural Sensitivities: Avoid discussing political issues, especially those related to the government or neighboring countries.
+• Cultural Sensitivities: Avoid discussing political topics, especially those related to Belarus-Russia relations or domestic politics.

-• LGBTIQ+ Rights: Same-sex relationships are legal, but same-sex marriage is not recognized.
-Public displays of affection may attract unwanted attention.
+• LGBTIQ+ Rights: Same-sex relationships are legal but not widely accepted.
+Public displays of affection may attract unwanted attention or legal issues.

-• Photography: Restricted near military sites or critical infrastructure.
+• Photography: Restricted near military sites, government buildings, or critical infrastructure.
 Always ask permission for portraits of locals.

 • Alcohol: 1L spirits | Tobacco: 200 cigarettes or 50 cigars.